Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

 \subsection{Object Map Building}

-The goal of object association and pose estimation is to identify the same objects from different camera views and then estimate their poses w.r.t. the global frame.
-Accurate object association and pose estimation is the key to enabling successful grasping with the presence of multi objects.
-Here, we briefly present our previous work \cite{wu2020eao}, which implements an object SLAM system based on a robust object association algorithm.
+Point cloud map permits camera localization, while the multiple object pose provides object-level perception.
+The object map refers to register multi-objects to the point cloud map to achieve global geometric and semantic perception.
+In which, the object pose is critical for successful grasping, and the global perception enables robot high-level tasks such as planning and decision-making.
+The main components of the object map are object-level data association, object pose estimation, and optimization.

 As demonstrated in Fig. \ref{Pose Estimation}, the point-line features and objects are first detected on each image frame.
-After filtering out the background points for each object, the remaining points are aggregated into the corresponding object point cloud in the global map.
-The correspondence is found by a robust object association algorithm in \cite{wu2020eao}.
-We then fit a tight 3D cube for the object point cloud based on the i-Forest and line alignment to initialize the object pose.
-Then, a joint optimization between the camera and object pose is conducted to further improve the pose estimation accuracy.
-In this work, we propose a new optimization algorithm that can achieve highly accurate object pose estimation.
+After removing the background points for each object, The remaining points are gathered in the corresponding object-point cloud in the global map.
+The association of objects in different images is discovered following a strong object association technique in \cite{wu2020eao}, and the object pose is initialized by fitting a tight 3D cube to the object point cloud using the i-Forest \cite{liu2012isolation} and line alignment.
+Then, a joint optimization of the camera and object pose is performed to further improve the pose estimation accuracy.
+The above-mentioned technical details can be found in our previous work \cite{wu2020eao}.
+In this work, we focus on proposing a new optimization algorithm that can achieve highly accurate object pose estimation.

 The object pose is parameterized with $O=\{\boldsymbol{t}, \boldsymbol{\theta}, \boldsymbol{s}\}$, which represents the translation, orientation, and scale of the object, respectively.
-The error function used to optimize the object pose is formulated as follows,
+The error function used to optimize the object pose is formulated as follows, which is then solved by nonlinear optimizers, e.g., the Levenberg-Marquardt method.